Course Listing - by Instructor

 Jessica Liddell | is the owner of Bella Mosaic Art.
 It is the only studio in Philadelphia dedicated to the ancient art of mosaics.
 Artist-run and operated, we offer classes, facilitate community art projects, and create commissions. |

-Nathan Long | grew up in rural Appalachia, earned an Ma and MFA in literature and creative writing, and now lives in Philadelphia while teaching at Stockton University in NJ.
-Their work appears on NPR, and in over 100 publications, including Best Short Fictions 2023, Best Microfictions 2020, Tin House, Master's Review, Electric Lit, and Witness.
+Nathan Long | grew up in rural Appalachia, earned a BA in literature and an MFA in creative writing, and now lives in Philadelphia while teaching at Stockton University in NJ.
+Their work appears on NPR, and in over 100 publications, including Best Short Fictions 2023, Best Microfictions 2020, Tin House, Master’s Review, Electric Lit, and Witness.
 The Origin of Doubt, their collection of fifty short fictions, was a 2019 Lambda Award finalist.
 Nathan has been writing and teaching about flash fiction for over 20 years and still loves reading a new flash story.
 Nathan Alling Long has been baking bread for 30 years.
 He has worked at a commercial bakery as well as cooked at an organic restaurant, a commune, and for a meditation retreat.
 During the pandemic, he took on making sourdough when he was gifted a 15 year old starter, which he will share with the participants. |

 Vanessa Lowe | can be heard on G-Town Radio and the Spotify podcast, Vanessa's Money Hour.
 She spent 21 years in federal service supporting access to capital for underserved communities.
 Retired at age 56, she continues that work by leading Invest for Better circles – Impact Investing Learning Circles for Women, and financial coaching via VLL Consulting and Financial Education.
 She’s committed to moving personal and institutional money in pursuit of justice. |

-Natalie Mancini | grew up in Japan and is a native speaker of Japanese.
-She holds a master’s degree in Japanese linguistics.
-Since 2009, Natalie has been teaching Japanese at various institutions across the U.S. and has developed curricula ranging from introductory to advanced levels.
-Additionally, she practiced calligraphy throughout her school years in Japan. |
+Natalie Mancini | teaches Japanese conversation, Japanese calligraphy, as well as fusion bellydance classes at MALT.
+She grew up in Japan and is a native speaker of Japanese.
+She teaches Japanese conversation, Japanese calligraphy, as well as fusion bellydance classes at MALT.
+Natalie holds a master’s degree in Japanese linguistics.
+Since 2009, she has been teaching Japanese at various institutions across the U.S. and has developed curricula ranging from introductory to advanced levels.
+Additionally, she practiced calligraphy throughout her school years in Japan.
+Bellydance: Natalie Phoenix began her belly dance journey over 20 years ago.
+She has taught and performed extensively throughout Hawaii, appearing at a wide range of events and shows.
+Her primary training has been with renowned dancers such as Zoe Jakes, Kami Liddle, and Kalae Kaina, and she has further expanded her skills through workshops with artists from around the world.
+Natalie was also a member of Shakti Dance Movement, a Hawaii-based troupe known for its dynamic fusion-style choreography. |

 Paul Martin | has been teaching regularly since 2000.
 He has trained under internationally recognized Masters in QiGong, Tai Chi, and Healing Arts.
 He has taught several times at the prestigious National QiGong Association Conference. |

-Bradley Maule | is the Friends of Cresheim Trails (FOCT)'s President of the Board, serving in that role since 2022.
+Bradley Maule | is executive director of Friends of the Cresheim Trail, after serving three years as Board President.
 A photographer by trade, he’s also worked with Friends of the Wissahickon, Mt.
 Airy CDC, and Chestnut Hill Conservancy.
 You've definitely seen him at McMenamin's. |

 Lexie Ruth Mitchell | is an end-of-life doula, hospice volunteer, and teacher passionate about living intentionally and dying consciously. |